lindawangg/COVID-Net/docs/covidnet_severity.md

 # COVIDNet CXR-S Air Space Severity Grading
-COVDNet CXR-S model takes as input a chest x-ray image of shape (N, 480, 480, 3). where N is the number of batches, and outputs the airspace severity of a SARS-CoV-2 positive patient.
+COVIDNet CXR-S model takes as input a chest x-ray image of shape (N, 480, 480, 3). where N is the number of batches, and outputs the airspace severity of a SARS-CoV-2 positive patient.
 The airspace severity is grouped into two levels: 1) Level 1: opacities in 1-2 lung zones, and 2) Level 2: opacities in 3 or more lung zones.

+For a detailed description on the methodology behind COVIDNet CXR-S, please click [here](https://www.mdpi.com/2075-4418/12/1/25).

 If using the TF checkpoints, here are some useful tensors: